Air India crash puts spotlight on Boeing 787-8 Dreamliner safety and the company's recent troubles

 Boeing says the 787-8 is the aviation industry's "best-selling passenger widebody of all time," carrying more than 1 billion passengers since it was first delivered to airlines in 2011.

+"The NTSB will be leading a team of U.S. investigators travelling to India to assist the Aircraft Accident Investigation Bureau with its investigation into the crash of an Air India Boeing 787 in Ahmedabad, India, Thursday," the National Transportation Safety Board said in a social media post.

+In a statement, the Federal Aviation Administration said the local government leads an investigation when it occurs in that country.
+"In the event assistance is requested, the NTSB is the official U.S. representative and the FAA provides technical support.
+We stand ready to launch a team immediately in coordination with the NTSB," the agency said.

-"We are in contact with Air India regarding Flight 171 and stand ready to support them.
-Our thoughts are with the passengers, crew, first responders and all affected," Boeing said in a statement to CBS News.
+Boeing said it is in contact with Air India about the crash and stands "ready to support them.
+Our thoughts are with the passengers, crew, first responders and all affected."

 First crash of a Boeing 787-8 Dreamliner